 Down below, walls and bulkheads flow in an ‘S’ shape through the interior, which has a natural look and feel thanks to the combination of the exposed Sipo, teak and American Walnut timbers on show.
 A bespoke, curved American Walnut seating arrangement takes centre stage in the open plan saloon-galley and C-shaped arrangements created from steamed timber curve over the beds in the owner’s and VIP cabins.
 Discreet doors with hidden, sensor-activated recesses, rather than visible door handles, ensure smooth lines and a contoured look throughout.

 The smart lighting system onboard will complement the soft warmth of the wooden interior.
 Spirit Yachts managing director Nigel Stuart explained: “The interior has almost no light switches; motion sensors turn lights on and off during the day.
 At night, sensors under the beds detect if someone is up and light the way to the nearest ensuite.
 If a guest starts to go elsewhere within the interior, the system will deduce which way they are going and light the relevant areas in a very soft warm light.”

 With no requirements for crew accommodation, guests have the choice of two double ensuite aft cabins or a starboard side double VIP cabin.
 The forward cabin holds the spacious master suite, complete with curved sofas built into the side of the hull, double bed and ensuite.
 All heads have rounded, solid timber sinks integrated into the worktop and power showers.

 Below is a video of the yacht’s interior and sailing footage.
-For specifications and further technical details, scroll down below the video.
+For specifications and further technical details, see below.